 At club level, he mostly played in the Italian Serie A in the early 1990s with Genoa, being signed from Sparta Prague.
 In the 1990–91 season, Genoa reached a fourth place in the final standings, argu, his team reached the Semi-finals in the UEFA Cup.
 He left Genoa in 1995 to join Sporting Clube de Portugal.
 He played for Czechoslovakia and later the Czech Republic.
 He was a participant in the 1990 FIFA World Cup, where he scored five goals to become the second highest scorer for the tournament.

 He began his career with with Huracán.
 He started out on the right wing but soon evolved into a centre forward.
 Stábile won many competitions with Huracán, most notably the championships of 1925 and 1928.
 He was capped 31 times for Argentina and went to the first ever World Cup Finals.
 He finished as the top scorer.
-Then, he moved to Italy, playing for Genoa and Napoli before heading to France.
+Then, he moved to Italy, playing for Genoa and Napoli before heading to France with Red Star Paris.

 ST: Roberto Pruzzo (Italy)

 Pruzzo made his debut in professional football for Genoa in 1973, winning the Serie B title during the 1975–76 season, as well as the top scoring award.
 Pruzzo went to Roma in 1979, for the then record sum of 3 billions liras.
 Here he became famous as one of the most effective Italian strikers of the 1980s, winning one scudetto during the 1982–83 season, and four Italian Cups in 1980, 1981, 1983, and 1986.
 He also won the Serie A top scorer award three times, in 1981, 1982, and 1986.
 Capped 6 times and went to Euro 1980.